-This post is the first of a four-part series for ABQ Mom.
-In the upcoming posts, parents with experience in independent schools will cover a variety of topics such as the application calendar, tuition assistance, and admission testing.
+This post is the first of a three-part series for ABQ Mom.
+In the upcoming posts, parents with experience in independent schools will cover a variety of topics such as the benefits of an independent school, application calendar, and tuition assistance.
 We hope this blog series will answer questions about independent schools and help families navigate the educational process in Albuquerque.

 One of the biggest considerations that every parent will face is how to educate and socialize their children.
 Finding the right fit for your family is often one of the final determining factors.